matsest/parse-xrd/README.md

 which again will create output files with individual names.

-For ease of use, add the folder destination to your $PATH, so you can use it in any directory.
+## Install

+Clone the repo or download the `parse-xrd.py` file and add it to your $PATH.

+Example: Add it to `/usr/local/bin/` as parse-xrd (no extension necessary) and use it from any directory.